IgorVaryvoda/new-varyvoda.com/content/posts/help-ukraine.md

 Barbaric Russian occupiers are facing fierce resistance from Ukrainians, who are not willing to lose their independence, culture, national identity and their lives to pathetic Russian imperialism.

 I, like millions of other Ukrainians, cannot stay idle in this situation.
-There are so many ways you can help, but it's become really hard to make a choice which organization to help.
+There are so many ways you can help that some people could experience 'choice paralysis'.
+Checking credibility is also a huge issue.

 That's why I've created [UAHelp.me](https://www.uahelp.me) - a curated list of resources to help Ukraine and it's people.
 Here's how you can help Ukraine: